Contact us

 What is a Checking Account?

-A checking account is a type of bank account for everyday financial transactions.
+The simplest checking account definition: a checking account (sometimes shortened to "check account") is a type of bank account designed for everyday financial transactions.
 In the UK, a checking bank account allows users to manage money, make payments, and access funds conveniently.
 You can pay bills, get your salary paid into it, and have access to your cash via debit cards, ATMs and online banking.

 Key Features of a Checking Account